w-pay/sdk-wpay-ios/README.md

 ## Requirements

-The SDK was developed using Xcode 11.5 and is compatible with apps targeting iOS 9.0 or above.
+The SDK was developed using Xcode 11.5, Swift 5.2 and is compatible with apps targeting iOS 9.0 or above.

 ## Getting started